wokwi/good-arduino-code/README.md

 Create a new directory under the `content` directory, and then create the following files inside:

-- `sketch.ino` - the Arduino source code of your example
 - `project.json` - This file describes your project.
 You can see an example [here](content/simon/project.json).
+- `README.md` - the description of the project
+- `sketch.ino` - the Arduino source code of your project

 As soon as you create these two files, you should see the new example appear in the homepage.